Remember the Urge

-"Remember the Urge" is a maxi-single by the Japanese rock band, The Gazette.
+"Remember the Urge" is a non-album maxi-single by the Japanese rock band, The Gazette.
 It was released on August 31, 2011 in two editions; the "Optical Impression" edition, "Auditory Impression" edition.
 The first includes the songs "Remember the Urge" and "Clever Monkey"- it also includes a DVD containing the music video and making for the song "Remember the Urge".
 The second comes with a bonus track, "Chijou".